mattermost/mattermost-plugin-jira/README.md

 #### Step 2: Configure webhooks in Jira

-As of Jira 2.1, the plugin gets sent a firehose of events from the server via the webhook below.
+As of Jira 2.1, you need to configure a single webhook for all possible event triggers that you would like to be pushed into Mattermost.
+This is called a firehose, and the plugin gets sent a stream of events from the jira server via the webhook configured below.
+The plugin's new Channel Subscription feature processes the firehose of data and then routes the events to particular channels based on your subscriptions.

 Previously configured webhooks that point to specific channels are still supported and will continue to work.

-To control Mattermost channel subscriptions use the command `/jira subscribe` in the channel where you want to receive subscriptions.
+To control Mattermost channel subscriptions, use the command `/jira subscribe` in the channel in which you want to receive subscriptions.
 It will open a new modal window to select the project and event triggers that will post to the channel.

 1. As a Jira System Administrator, go to **Jira Settings > System > WebHooks**.
   - For older versions of Jira, click the gear icon in bottom left corner, then go to **Advanced > WebHooks**.